fidelesc/aws-help-docs/README.md

-# aws-scripts
+# aws-docs
-Base scripts for AWS backend and architecture usage
+Basic documentation for AWS backend and architecture usage